 Also compare escheat.
 The royal officers who had charge of escheats evidently had a reputation for unscrupulousness, and the meaning of the verb evolved through "confiscate" (mid-15c.) to "deprive unfairly" (1580s), to "deceive, impose upon, trick" (1630s).
-Intransitive sense "act dishonestly, practice fraud or trickery" is from 1630s.
+The intransitive sense of "act dishonestly, practice fraud or trickery" is from 1630s.
 To cheat on (someone) "be sexually unfaithful" is attested by 1934.
 Related: Cheated; cheating.

 late 14c., "forfeited property, reversion of property to a lord," from cheat (v.) or from escheat (n.).
-Meaning "a fraud committed by deception, a deceptive act" is from 1640s; earlier, in thieves' jargon, it meant "a stolen thing" (late 16c.), and earlier still "dice" (1530s).
+The meaning "a fraud committed by deception, a deceptive act" is from 1640s; earlier, in thieves' jargon, it meant "a stolen thing" (late 16c.), and earlier still "dice" (1530s).
+For sense evolution, see cheat (v.).
 It also was used in canting slang generally, as an affix, for any "thing" (e.g. cackling-chete "a fowl," crashing-chetes "the teeth").
-Meaning "a swindler, a person who cheats" is from 1660s; from 1680s as "anything which deceives or is intended to deceive."
+The meaning "a swindler, a person who cheats" is from 1660s; from 1680s as "anything which deceives or is intended to deceive."